codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

 Below is my attempted solution.
 I took help of the solutions posted in the discussion to understand how it was solved but then solved it on my own later to understand the solution.
 This problem makes good use of the hash map methodology.
-The best part about the solution is that we are not utilizing time on how to destructure the strings, instead we are using simple basic configs to create a final output object.
+The best part about the solution is that we are not utilizing time on how to de-structure the strings, instead we are using simple basic configs to create a final output object.

 ```javascript